 Working with Fr Seraphim Dedes (creator of eMatins.org), Michael developed AGES Liturgical Workbench.
 This software has tools for translators, a multi-lingual library, typikon templates, and a rubrics engine.
 The rubrics engine calculates the liturgical properties for a given date (e.g. the tone of the week, what day of Lent it is, what feast day it is, etc), in order to generate services for specific dates , automatically determining and inserting the variable hymns.
 AGES Liturgical Workbench will feed AGES On-Demand, an Internet based means for access to generated books and services, scheduled for public release the summer of 2014.
 Many enhancements are planned for the software.

-The Colburns are currently based in St Augustine, FL, and travel overseas, primarily to Kenya, to train people in the use of the AGES Software and teach translation principles.
+The Colburns are currently based in Thessaloniki, Greece, and from there travel to Kenya and other countries to train people in the use of the AGES Software and teach translation principles.

-The Colburns have raised approximately 50% of their budget and are seeking opportunities to speak in parishes.
+The Colburns have raised approximately 50% of their budget.